 So the name of the process is pretty self-explanatory.
 The cutting method uses both oxygen and a cutting gas.
 But a variety of different gases are available.

-The primary, or the inner flame is responsible for the cutting of the metal.
+The primary or inner flame is responsible for the cutting of the metal.
 The secondary, or the outside flame’s purpose is to preheat the metal.

-The ration of oxygen to acetylene is about 1.2:1.
+The ratio of oxygen to acetylene is about 1.2:1.

 Get your metal fabrication quote in seconds

 - Quote in seconds

 - Delivery by Fractory

 Another fuel gas that can reach quite high temperatures.
 The maximum is around 2800° C.

 Compared to acetylene, the concentration of the flame is smaller, resulting in a larger HAZ and longer piercing time.

 The ratio of oxygen to propane is around 4.3:1.
 Thus, reaching the maximum temperature requires around 3.5 times more oxygen than oxy-acetylene cutting.